-All goods arriving in Mexico must be accompanied by the certificate or origin.
+All goods being imported into Mexico must be accompanied by the certificate or origin.
 As the name suggests, this official certificate will identify the origin of the goods.
 Without this certificate, goods will not pass through customs.

 Goods arriving in Mexico from North America must be accompanied by a NAFTA Certificate of Origin.
 Equally, goods arriving from countries in the European Union must be accompanied by an EUR.1 Certificate of Origin.

 How to Proceed with Importing Goods to Mexico